Maze Runner: The Death Cure: Visual effects

 The visual effects were provided by Weta Digital and supervised by Chris White.

 Release

 The Death Cure was originally scheduled to be released in the United States on February 17, 2017.
 However, due to O'Brien's injuries, the studio said that it was unlikely that this date was going to be met.
 On May 27, 2016, 20th Century Fox rescheduled the film for January 12, 2018.

 On April 22, 2017, the studio delayed the release date once again, to February 9, 2018, in order to allow more time for post-production; months later, on August 25, the studio moved the release forward two weeks.
-The film premiered on January 26, 2018.
+The film premiered on January 26, 2018, and was released theatrically in IMAX.

 Home media

 Maze Runner: The Death Cure was released on Blu-Ray and DVD on April 24, 2018.

 Reception

 Box office

 Maze Runner: The Death Cure grossed $58 million in the United States and Canada, and $230.1 million in other territories, for a worldwide total of $288.2 million, against a production budget of $62 million.

 In the United States and Canada, The Death Cure was released alongside the wide expansion of Hostiles, and was expected to gross around $20 million from 3,786 theaters in its opening weekend.
 The film made $1.5 million from Thursday night previews, in between the $1.1 million made by the first film and $1.7 million by the second, and $8.4 million on its first day.
 It ended up opening to $24.2 million, down from the previous film but still finishing atop the box office.
 In its second weekend the film dropped 57% to $10.5 million, finishing second behind Jumanji: Welcome to the Jungle.

 A week prior to its North American release, the film debuted in South Korea, Australia and Taiwan, grossing $15.1 million over its opening weekend.
 During the first two weeks of international release, the film dominated the international box office taking $62.6 and $35.2 million respectively, and outpacing the two previous films.